 Don't Be Scared of Semen

 Reading this blog and the advice we give might feel like contraception in itself.
 There's no need to fear semen; it's not as robust as we have made it sound.
-Sperm needs an ideal environment like the vagina to survive; it depends on the right atmosphere to remain living.
+Sperm needs an ideal environment like the vagina to survive; it requires the right atmosphere to stay alive.

-While sperm can survive a few hours in a condom and won't leave untouched dry out for several hours, it can only survive for a few minutes if it hits your skin (as long as it's not near your intimate skin) and its life span becomes considerably shorter on fabric.
+While sperm can survive a few hours in a condom, it can only survive for a few minutes if it hits your skin (as long as it's not near your intimate skin) and its life span becomes considerably shorter on fabric.

 In summary, depending on the environment, sperm can remain viable for a few hours, and it's best to use condoms correctly and consistently every time you have sex.
 If you're concerned about pregnancy, take emergency contraception as soon as it is practically possible if there is a risk of semen entering your body during intercourse.

-Don't be scared of semen; use the condom as it was intended, and if you really can't risk an unwanted pregnancy, it might be worth considering other sorts of contraception used in conjunction with condoms.
+Don't be scared of semen; use the condom as it was intended, and if you really can't risk an unwanted pregnancy, it's definitely worth considering other types of contraception that can be used at the same time as a condom (See: NHS - Your Contraception Guide).